Wilshire/La Brea station

-Wilshire/La Brea station is an under construction, underground rapid transit (known locally as a subway) station on the D Line of the Los Angeles Metro Rail system at the intersection of Wilshire Boulevard and La Brea Avenue.
-It is slated to open during the Winter of 2026.
-The D Line will serve it and will be the first station on that line west of Wilshire/Western station.
+Wilshire/La Brea station is an underground rapid transit station on the D Line of the Los Angeles Metro Rail system at the intersection of Wilshire Boulevard and La Brea Avenue.
+It opened on May 8, 2026.
+A part of Section 1 of the D Line Extension, it is the first station on the D Line west of its former terminus at Wilshire/Western station.

+Service

+Connections

+As of 8 May 2026, the following connections are available: